Getting started with Yandex BareMetal

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-To establish a server connection, specify its public IP address which can be found in the management console, in the Public address field under Network settings on the server page.
+To establish a server connection, specify the server public IP address which you can get using the management console, in the Public IP address field under Public network on the server page.

 Establish a connection using PuTTY: